What questions can you ask yourself to achieve a well-examined life? How does math impact our lives in unexpected ways?

 Learn more about each of the UCPN shows below:

 - Big Brains: Stories about the pioneering research and pivotal breakthroughs by scholars at the University of Chicago and leading universities across the country.
-The University’s flagship podcast, Big Brains has received prestigious honors, including CASE’s Circle of Excellence gold award and Adweek’s “best branded podcast.”
+The University’s flagship podcast, Big Brains has received prestigious honors, including CASE’s Circle of Excellence grand gold (2022) and gold awards (2021), and Adweek’s “best branded podcast” in 2020.

 - Capitalisn’t: Hosted by world-renowned economist Luigi Zingales and Vanity Fair contributing editor Bethany McLean, the podcast explains how capitalism can go wrong—what we can do to fix it.